vicbob/PhishAlert/README.md

 This package is only functional on a desktop Chrome browser

 ### To add this package:
-* Clone/download this repository
+* Clone/download this repository (Extract folder if downloaded)
 * Navigate to chrome://extensions/
 * Enable developer mode in the top right hand corner
 * Select load unpacked in the top left corner of the page (this will ask you to select a folder)
-* Select the PhishAlert folder
+* Select the downloaded PhishAlert folder
 * Follow the prompt to add the extension

 ### To use this package: